 Return to Map

-NEW -SPREAD FRIENDSHIP AND GOODWILL ACROSS FOUR COUNTRIES OF BEAUTIFUL SOUTHEAST ASIA
+SPREAD FRIENDSHIP AND GOODWILL ACROSS FOUR COUNTRIES OF BEAUTIFUL SOUTHEAST ASIA

 Bangkok, Thailand; Kota Kinabalu, Malaysia; Taipei, Taiwan; with optional tour of Myanmar